Marioshad/foodvault/README.md

 1. Railway will automatically detect your Node.js application
 2. The deployment will start automatically when you push changes to your GitHub repository
-3. Railway will use the scripts defined in `package.json` to build and start your application
+3. Railway will use the scripts defined in `package.json` and `nixpacks.toml` to build and start your application
 4. Once deployed, you can access your application via the URL provided by Railway

 ### 5. Database Migrations